-Associates Degree in Medical Laboratory Technician Length of Program: 81 Weeks - 1672 Clock Hours Award: Associate Degree in MLT Delivery: Residential/ Distance/ Blended
+Associates Degree in Medical Laboratory Technician

+Award: Associate Degree in MLT

+Delivery: Residential/Distance/Blended

 This program prepares students for a career in Medical Laboratory Technology through studies in humanities, social and natural sciences, and the broader field of Medical Laboratory Technology.
 Emphasis is placed on the clinical practice in the context of laboratory medicine.
 Graduates are eligible to take a nationally recognized certification examination.